modehnal/modehnal.github.io/README.md

 Unfortunately, none of them are really useful to the extent of what we need in terms of reporting the result and debugging if something goes wrong.

 New formatter can be added as a module to the `behave`.
-We provide the formatter as a Python module available from `pypi` <a href="https://pypi.org/project/behave-html-pretty-formatter/">behave-html-pretty-formatter</a>.
+We provide the formatter as a Python module available from `pypi` [behave-html-pretty-formatter](https://pypi.org/project/behave-html-pretty-formatter/)

 All that remains is to connect the module to the `behave` so that `behave` can use the new formatter.
 And this is done in the `behave.ini` file you saw in our project structure.
 Once the `behave.ini` file has the configuration of the `behave-html-pretty-formatter`, it will be seen by `behave` and can now be used when running the `behave`.